EthamQ/doodle_clone_2018/server/README.md

 router.post('/date/add/:creatorUUID', dateLogic.addDatesToExistingEvent);
 7. Update dates of an event if you are the creator router.post('/date/add/:creatorUUID', dateLogic.addDatesToExistingEvent);
+8. Delete a date with its dateId of an event if you are the creator router.post('/date/delete/:creatorUUID', dateLogic.deleteDatesFromEvent);

 ##############################################
 1. Creating a new loodle event